-However, there a lot of spiritual teachings that do take certain principles from religious.
+However, there are a lot of spiritual teachings that do take certain principles from religions.

-You can be on a spiritual path or inner path but not religious.
+You can be on a spiritual path or inner path but not be religious.

 In my studies I have found that Buddhism and Zen Buddhism are the closest religions that come to finding internal freedom.

-This has only been in my experience up to this point, and I do not call myself a Buddhist ever going in that direction of becoming a Buddhist.
+This has only been in my experience up to this point, and I do not call myself a Buddhist or going in the direction of becoming a Buddhist.

 I have come to the realization that we all have from within us Buddha nature.

-Siddhartha Gautama (The Buddha) became enlightened, thus late known as “The Enlightened One.” when he sat under a tree for 7 days and meditated.
+Siddhartha Gautama (The Buddha) became enlightened (thus, later known as “The Enlightened One”) when he sat under a tree for 7 days and meditated.

 Every proclaimed spiritual master has spoken on the human mind, and the nature of it.

-These spiritual masters, from Buddhism, Zen Buddhism, Taoism, Hinduism, Adviata and Sufism have a common denominator and that is the topic of quieting the mind.
+These spiritual masters—from Buddhism, Zen Buddhism, Taoism, Hinduism, Adviata and Sufism—each have a common denominator and that is the topic of quieting the mind.